skooter500/GE1-2022-2023/README.md

 ### Lab

 ## Learning Outcomes
+- Make a procedural system in Unity
+- Use trigonometry and vectors
+- Use the Unity Editor & VS Code
+- Make commits on your repo
+- Use the Unity API's

+For assessment purposes:
+- Create a branch off master called lab2
+- Attempt the lab exercise below
+- Make at least two commits on the branch before Thursday 6th October

-- If you are experienced at using Unity, here is a video of something you can try and make today (click the image for the video):
+Here is a video of what you can make today (click the image for the video):

 [![YouTube](http://img.youtube.com/vi/tL6ux8isdgY/0.jpg)](https://www.youtube.com/watch?v=tL6ux8isdgY)

 You can open the scene Lab1 and put your solution here.
-- Create a dodecahedron prefab and set the material
+- Create a dodecahedron prefab (from the model in the project) and set the material
 - Attach the RotateMe script and add code to it
 - Add code to the Generator script to instantiate the dodecahedrons from the prefab you made

 I suggest you try and make a single circle of dodecahedrons first and then use a nested loop to make all the circles.
-You can use the dodecahedron model in the assets folder and you can use ColorMaterial on the dodecahedrons.
 You will be using the following Unity API calls in your solution:

 ```C#
 Mathf.Sin(angle)